 It’s that time of year again!
-Thanksgiving is just around the corner and before you know it, Christmas will be here!
-While the holidays are a busy time of year, it’s important to still think about home security.
+Christmas will be here in the blink of an eye.
+We know the holidays are the busiest time of the year, but it’s still important to think about home security.
 Unfortunately, some people take advantage of people’s goodwill during the holidays.
 Make sure you aren’t one of these people falling for a common trick.
-That could really put a damper on what is already going to be a harder holiday season.
-Here are some holiday safety tips to work and make your home less of a target this holiday season — or any season.
+Here are some holiday safety tips to make your home less of a target this holiday season — or any season.

 1. Beef up security systems with tech

 Even after setting the alarm and motion-activated lights outside, there are some additional home security steps to consider.
 We are so lucky to live in a time where technology is helping us stay safe.
 The ever-popular Ring doorbell is a great way to monitor your home during the holidays and all year round!
 Another cool gadget you can get is the August Smart Lock.
 This lock enhances your deadbolt so your front door can be locked or unlocked remotely!
 You can even use voice control and grant guests “keys” to get into the home.